jeremiah-eth/tip-jar/README.md

 ### ❌ Unsupported Tokens (Educational Purpose)
 - **USDC** - Will fail with "execution reverted"
-- **ETH** - Will fail with "execution reverted"

 **Why include unsupported tokens?**
-We intentionally left USDC and ETH options in the UI for **educational purposes** to demonstrate:
+We intentionally left USDC in the UI for **educational purposes** to demonstrate:
 - Which assets are transferable on the Base-Solana bridge
 - What happens when attempting to bridge unsupported tokens
 - How to handle and debug bridge transaction failures